September 2016 saw the much-anticipated return of Unlimited, a festival that celebrates the artistic vision and originality of disabled artists.

 Find out more about Unlimited 2016 and the Unfixed creative residency involving Australian and UK Deaf and disabled artists.

-The 2016 conference will explore the varied paths that artists with disability take in developing their practice during their career and how organisations are fostering pathways for artists and audiences with disability.
+The 2016 conference explored the varied paths that artists with disability take in developing their practice during their career and how organisations are fostering pathways for artists and audiences with disability.
 It also provides the perfect opportunity to explore, debate, discuss, connect and galvanise the growing culture of inclusive arts practice.

 Want to keep up with all the latest news, ideas, policy, art and artists from around the world?

 The Disability Arts International website promotes increased access to the arts for disabled artists and audiences around the globe.
-Developed and coordinated by the British Council, the website features compelling artist Q&As, blogs and audio descriptions and showcases the best, most innovative, and most challenging work from around the world.
+Developed and coordinated by the British Council, the website features compelling artist Q&As, blogs and audio descriptions, and showcases the best, most innovative and most challenging work from around the world.